 The District was originally formed to support development of Brushy Creek North and the original southern development, Brushy Creek South.
 Municipal Utility Districts reimburse developers for portions of their land development costs.

-MUD's also have responsibility for providing water and wastewater services as well as parks.
-More recent legislation has also given MUD's the ability to provide solid waste collection and road construction and maintenance.
-MUD's function similarly to a city but do not have all the broad powers of a city such as zoning and building permitting, nor can it charge franchise taxes or sales taxes.
+Municipal Utility Districts (MUDs) also have responsibility for providing water and wastewater services as well as recreation.
+More recent legislation has also given MUDs the ability to provide solid waste collection and road construction and maintenance.
+MUDs function similarly to a city but do not have all the broad powers of a city such as zoning and building permitting, nor can it charge franchise taxes or sales taxes.
 A MUD lying in an ETJ of a city can be annexed by that city subject to certain provisions and requirements in the state law.

-The Brushy Creek Municipal Utility District's wastewater is treated by the Brushy Creek Regional Wastewater Treatment Plant owned by the Lower Colorado River Authority.
+Brushy Creek Municipal Utility District's wastewater is treated by the Brushy Creek Regional Wastewater Treatment Plant owned by the cities of Round Rock, Austin, and Cedar Park.
 The District previously operated wastewater treatment plants located in both the North and South portions of the District.

 The District's parks and recreation system has grown dramatically.
 A portion of the funding is provided by developer fees paid on each new lot.
 The District parks include Sendero Springs Park, Brushy Creek North Park, Creekside Park, Shirley McDonald Park (duck pond), Cat Hollow Park, Pepper Rock Park, Racine Woods Park (Sink Hole Park), Little Village Park, and the Community Park.
-The District has numerous trails and greenbelts, an 18 hole disk golf course and a Community Center with over 60,000 square feet of recreation and meeting space.
+The District has numerous trails and greenbelts, an 18-hole disc golf course and a Community Center with over 35,000 square feet of recreation and meeting space.
 The District also owns and operates four swimming pools.

 The District has sought to provide a sense of community through water services, its parks, its support of community groups and activities, and a staff working to serve the community.